EmmysecX/THM-SOC-Level-1/Boogeyman1,2&3/Boogeyman2_writeup.md

 ![url used to downlaod the stage2 payload](assets2/Task2_screenshot4.png)

-I also found other things I might be interested in later; a javascript file and a process.
+I also found other things that might be of interest later, such as a JavaScript file and a process.

 **Q2.6 What is the name of the process that executed the newly downloaded stage 2 payload?**

-In the previous task, I found a process so I decided to try if this was the process that executed the download and guess what?
-Yes it is!
+In the previous task, I found a process, so I decided to check if this was the process that executed the download.
+Guess what?
+It was!

 ![process that executed the newly downloaded stage 2 payload](assets2/Task2_screenshot5.png)